How to Use Instagram Photo Comments and Hide Unwanted Ones

 Instagram is late to this.
 LinkedIn added image comments back in 2017 and Reddit rolled them out to select communities in 2022, per Social Media Today’s coverage, so the engagement playbook is already proven elsewhere.

-With roughly two billion people on Instagram according to Statista, even a slow rollout reaches a massive audience, so the format is worth preparing for now, and how the algorithm surfaces engagement rewards the deeper threads it creates.
+With half of U.S. adults using Instagram according to Pew Research Center, even a slow rollout eventually reaches a large audience, so the format is worth preparing for now, and how the algorithm surfaces engagement rewards the deeper threads it creates.

 Frequently Asked Questions